ELSady/Regression-California-Housing-Price-Prediction/README.md

 * Build a machine learning regression model to estimate and predict housing price located in california region.
 * Engineered some feaures to better specify how many rooms, bedrooms per rooms, bedrooms per household and population per household.
 * Exploratory data with seaborn and matplotlib help giving better understanding of which specific area having the heighest or lowest house price and which are the most densely populated.
-* One hot encoding and standard scaler are used to pre process dataaset before implemented it to machine learning model.
+* One hot encoding and Robust scaler are used to pre process dataaset before implemented it to machine learning model.
 * Several machine learning models are used alongside gridsearch cv to find and optimize the best best model.

 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/intro.png)